Harley Quinn Will Pull Double Duty, As She Appears On ‘Gotham’ And Returns To DC Comics

 Even with rumors circulating that Harley Quinn will be seen on Gotham sooner than expected, the show’s producers are still reluctant to confirm just when the Joker’s leading lady will step into the dim lights of Gotham City.
 The closest to a confirmation came when Gotham executive producer John Stephens said that Harley Quinn “might” make her debut in episode 22 of this season.

-To put that in perspective, the next episode of Gotham, which is set to air on January 23, will be episode 13.
+To put that in perspective, the next episode of Gotham, which is set to air on January 23, will be Episode 13.

 Following the current story arcs, it does seem that Gotham is setting the stage for Harley Quinn’s emergence.
 First, Gotham can hardly have Harley without a Joker and fans will note that a developing story arc is leading the way for the resurrection of Jerome Valeska (Cameron Monaghan).
 Also, it has long been suspected that Barbara Kean (Erin Richards) might be the Harley Quinn forerunner Gotham producers have previously teased and that character’s screen time seems to be increasing, as she sets herself up to wrestle power and control of Gotham from Penguin (Robin Lord Taylor).